-To provide better support for network monitoring, we’re introducing Flow Logs monitoring for the Amazon Virtual Private Cloud.
+To provide better support for network security, we’re introducing Flow Logs monitoring for the Amazon Virtual Private Cloud.

 What are VPC Flow Logs?

 VPC Flow Logs is a feature that enables you to capture information on the IP traffic moving to and from network interfaces in your VPC.

 Allowed and Denied traffic (based on security group and network ACL rules)

 By logging all the traffic, root cause analysis(RCA) can reveal malicious traffic moving around your network.
 It also helps system analysts identify latencies, estimate performance baselines, and tweak system performance.
 Flow Logs can reveal flow duration and latency, and bytes transferred, which allows users to quickly identify performance issues and deliver a better user experience.